Improving Order with Queues: Introduction

-Patience sort~\cite{aldous1999longest}, a sorting algorithm inspired by the card game Patience, sorts a sequence of numbers using a minimal number of queues.
-The input is a sequence $\pi_1$ to $\pi_n$ of $n$ distinct numbers and the goal is to sort the numbers into increasing order.
+Patience Sort~\cite{aldous1999longest}, a sorting algorithm inspired by the card game Patience, sorts a sequence of numbers using a minimal number of queues.
+The input is a sequence $\pi_1$ to $\pi_n$ of $n$ distinct numbers, and the goal is to sort the numbers into increasing order.
 One starts with a set of empty queues $Q_1$, $Q_2$, \ldots\ and then enqueues the numbers one by one.
-When $\pi_i$ is to be enqueued one determines the smallest index $j$ such that either $\pi_i$ is larger than the last element in the $j$-th queue or the $j$-th queue is empty and then appends $\pi_i$ to the $j$-th queue.
-In this way, an increasing sequence is constructed in each queue .
+When $\pi_i$ is to be enqueued, one determines the smallest index $j$ such that either $\pi_i$ is larger than the last element in the $j$-th queue, or the $j$-th queue is empty and then appends $\pi_i$ to the $j$-th queue.
+In this way, an increasing sequence is constructed in each queue.
 Once all elements are enqueued, the sorted sequence is extracted by repeatedly dequeuing the smallest first element of any queue.
 We call this dequeuing strategy \SEF{} for later reference.
-The number of queues required by Patience Sort is the length of the longest decreasing subsequence in the input sequence and no algorithm can sort with fewer queues.
-Moreover, if one considers all permutations of a sorted sequence that can be sorted again using a certain number of queues, say $k$, this yields the set of permutations avoiding the pattern $(k+1, k,\ldots, 1)$.
+The number of queues required by Patience Sort is the length of the longest decreasing subsequence in the input sequence, and no algorithm can sort with fewer queues.
+Moreover, a permutation can be sorted again using $k$ queues if it avoids the pattern $(k+1, k,\ldots, 1)$.

-In this paper we ask: What can one do if the number of queues is \emph{fixed} and may be smaller than the length of the longest decreasing subsequence of the input?
-This is a natural generalization, with some important practical applications, and also an interesting combinatorial problem in it's own right.
-Surprisingly not much was known about it\footnote{To the best of our knowledge.}.

-Our investigations lead us to consider: How does one measure the ``disorder'' of a sequence and how much of it can one remove with $k$ queues?
-We will consider two measures of disorder: \begin{itemize} \item The length of the longest decreasing subsequence of a sequence

-\item The number of \emph{down-steps} in a sequence, i.e., the number of elements that are immediately followed by a smaller element. \end{itemize}
+In this paper we ask: What can one do if the number of queues is \emph{fixed} and maybe smaller than the LDS of the input?
+This is a natural generalization and an interesting combinatorial problem in its own right.
+Surprisingly, not much was known about it.
+We also ask: How does one measure the \emph{disorder} of a sequence, and how much of it can one remove with $k$ queues?
+We will consider two measures of disorder: \begin{itemize} \item The length of the longest decreasing subsequence of a sequence, and \item The number of \emph{down-steps} in a sequence, i.e., the number of elements that are immediately followed by a smaller element. \end{itemize}